nopSolutions/nopCommerce-Docs/en/running-your-store/order-management/return-requests.md

 # Return requests

-Return request feature enables customers to request a return on items previously purchased.
+The return request feature enables customers to request a return on items previously purchased.
 These are also known as RMA requests.
 This option is only available for completed orders.
 Return requests settings are managed in **Configuration → Settings → Order settings** in the *Return request settings* panel.

 To enable return requests tick the **Enable returns system** checkbox.
 When this option is enabled, a **Return item(s)** button is displayed for completed orders on the order details page in the public store.

 To proceed to the return request settings section click [here](#return-request-settings).

-In the next sections we will describe how the return request functionality can be used by your customers and how to manage return requests in admin area.
+In the next sections, we will describe how the return request functionality can be used by your customers and how to manage return requests in the admin area.

 ## Submit a return request
 To submit a return request, a customer would need to take the following steps: